skysch/stall/readme.md

-# `stall` -- a simple local configuration management utility
+# `stall` -- A simple file gathering repository

-The `stall` application is a simple CLI for managing configuration on a single machine.
+Stall is a command line utility for managing configuration data within a directory.

-Any directory which contains a `.stall` file acts as a central repository for collecting files from across a system.
-The `stall collect` command will copy all of the specified files into the stall directory.
-The `stall distribute` command will copy all of the specified files from the stall directory into their source directories.

-This allows you to gather all of your files in a central location for editting and version control with a single command, and putting those files into their application-specific locations with a single command.
+Running `stall init` in a directory will create a `.stall` file in that directory which tracks any files added, removed, or moved within the directory using `stall add`, `stall rm`, or `stall mv`.

+Tracked files (also 'stalled files') can be easily copied to and from their original locations via the `stall distribute` and `stall collect` commands respectively.
+These commands will ensure that copies will only occur if an older version of the file is being overwritten.
+Use `stall status` to display the status of all files tracked.

+Stall can make it easy to group, edit, backup, and apply version control to specific files dispersed among many different directories.

 # Installation